KBVO: Sports programming

-Since adopting a standalone programming schedule in October 2009, channel 14 has carried various local and syndicated sporting events:
+Since adopting a standalone programming schedule in October 2009, channel 14 has carried various local and syndicated sporting events.

 High school and college sports

 The station began carrying high school football "games-of-the-week" involving teams from Central Texas high schools on Thursday nights in the fall of 2009, which are selected based on the most competitive matchups scheduled to take each week during the season; KBVO aired 11 high school football games during the 2009 and 2010 seasons, increasing to 22 matchups (with eleven aired live on Thursday nights and eleven additional Friday games held that aired on a day-behind tape delay on Saturdays) beginning in 2011.
 The game schedule was relegated to encompass only the live Thursday games beginning with the 2015 fall academic sports season.
 (The website of parent station KXAN also provides live streams of the Thursday evening games and previously carried delayed streams of the Friday games each Saturday.)

 Since October 2009, KBVO has served as the official television partner of the Texas Longhorns, holding rights to air various team-related programs during the regular season (including the weekly analysis program Longhorn Sports Center Weekly and postseason team reviews) as well as some men's and women's basketball, baseball and softball games that are not televised nationally on broadcast or cable television.
-(Outside of those carried by KBVO via the University of Texas' in-house syndication network, most Longhorns sporting events are carried locally by Fox Sports Southwest.)
+(Outside of those carried by KBVO via the University of Texas' in-house syndication network, most Longhorns sporting events are carried locally by FanDuel Sports Network Southwest.)
 From 2009 to 2014, channel 14 also aired college basketball games from the Big 12 Conference (of which the University of Texas is a member) that were syndicated by ESPN Plus; KBVO aired between 10 and 12 regular season games each year as well as games from the first three rounds of the Big 12 men's basketball tournament.
 Most college basketball telecasts aired on the station on Saturday afternoons, although it also occasionally carried prime time games on weeknights, specifically during the Big 12 men's tournament.
 In addition, the station carries college football and basketball games from the Southland Conference.

 In 2009, KBVO assumed the local rights to the Southeastern Conference (SEC) syndication package distributed by the ESPN Plus-managed SEC TV service, carrying regular season college football and basketball games as well as the first three rounds of the SEC men's basketball tournament; these broadcasts continued to air until 2014, when the conference made its sports events pay TV-exclusive to the SEC Network venture between the SEC and ESPN.)
 The station also carried select college football and basketball games involving the Texas State Bobcats beginning with the 2009–10 academic season.